Free downloadable resume icons

 For example, a simple image of a phone clearly labels your phone number.
 If you choose to use an image of a cell tower instead, you’ll confuse the hiring manager and make them question your reasoning ability.

 5. Find a resume template with embedded icons

 The easiest way to add icons to your resume is by using a resume template with built-in symbols.
 Here are three resume templates preformatted with attention-grabbing icons:

 Should you use logos on your resume?

 Yes, you should use logos on your resume if you have a logo for your personal brand or website.
 Using your logo in your resume header is a great way to catch the hiring manager’s eye.

 Even if you don’t have a personal logo, you can create a simple one with your initials, like this:

-But don’t use logos of the companies you’ve worked for on your resume.
+But don’t use the logos of companies you’ve worked for previously on your resume.
 The various logos could have clashing colors that make your resume messy and hard to read.

 Also, if the company you’re applying to competes with companies you’ve worked for, the hiring manager may transfer negative feelings associated with the competitor logos to your application.